 - Compared to other similar medicines, you're less likely to have a hangover effect from Halcion (triazolam) the next day.

-- Effective at helping people fall asleep faster.
+- Effectively helps people fall asleep faster.

 - Your body can get used to Halcion (triazolam) after 2 weeks.